The Women of Peruvian gastronomy

 More and more women are beginning to lead or open their own prestigious restaurants inside and outside the country, and the world recognizes them for their admirable results.
-One perfect example is Pía León, a chef who has always been in defense of raising Peruvian cuisine through research and application of ingredients from each region of the country.
-She was recognized as Best Chef Rising Star in 2019 and Best Latin American Chef in 2018.
-And in that same year she opened Kjolle: a restaurant without a fixed menu, where the dishes are prepared in a very personal way according to the seasonal ingredients.
+One of these cases is that of Pía León, a chef who has always been in defense of elevating Peruvian gastronomy through research and application of inputs from each region of the country.
+She was recognized as Best Chef on the Rise in 2019 and Best Latin American Chef in 2018, and in that same year she opened Kjolle: a proposal without a fixed menu, where dishes are prepared in a very personal way according to seasonal ingredients.

-Arlette Eulert, leader of Matria, won an acknowledgment in 2016 by the Ministry of Foreign Trade and Tourism, and in 2018 she was chosen by the Summum Awards as the Best Woman Chef in Peru.
-Her restaurant presents a fusion of Peruvian, Mediterranean and Asian cuisine, but what stands out in her proposal is the importance she gives to respecting the biodiversity of our country: the name “Matria” means “mother earth”, and the restaurant is committed to respecting it and the supplies it provides, so the menu changes according to the seasons and makes us part of the ecosystem.
-Eulert, with a view to internationalizing her proposal, always remembers the crucial thing of not waiting for “the perfect moment”, but to create your own possibilities and act on them.
+Arlette Eulert, leader of Matria, was recognized in 2016 by the Ministry of Foreign Trade and Tourism, and in 2018 she was chosen by the Summum awards as the Best Female Chef of Peru.
+Its restaurant presents a fusion of Peruvian, Mediterranean and Asian cuisine, but what stands out the most about its proposal is the importance it gives to respecting the biodiversity of our country: the name “Matria” means “mother earth”, and the The restaurant is committed to respecting it and the supplies it offers us, so the menu changes according to the seasons and makes us part of the ecosystem.
+Eulert, with sights on internationalizing her proposal, always remembers how crucial it is not to wait for “the perfect moment”, but to form your own possibilities and act on them.

 Rosa Paredes and Kamcha